knowledgefoundation/knowledgefoundation.github.io/_courses/intro-ml.md

 This course will provide you with an introduction to Machine Learning.
 The participants would be able to understand the concepts involved in building a Model.

-Concepts such as Model Validation , Over fitting , random forest  and xgboost would be discussed
+Concepts such as Model Validation , Over fitting , random forest would be explained and hands on would be done.
+Steps would also be provided on how to participate in Data Science competitions.

 For more **Details**   <a href="{{site.baseurl}}/contact" class="button">Contact</a>